-- The site is currently a vacant lot, and the project is proposing 100% affordable housing. - The developer is Wakeland, a non-profit developer and owner/operator of affordable housing, established in 1998.
-Previous built projects in San Diego have shown high housing retention rates, tenant participation in on-site services, and transformative care, helping residents to stabilize their health, go back to school, and gain employment. - The project will develop supportive housing for frail seniors over the age of 55 with chronic health conditions, and Program of All-Inclusive Care for the Elderly (PACE) will be offered to each resident. - The project will provide on-site case management with individual care plans, adult educational, health and wellness, and skill building classes, offer primary medical care and specialty care, prescription drug coverage, and adult day care. - The project site is located directly at a transit stop and adjacent to neighborhood amenities including restaurants, fitness studio, shopping center, and a community garden. - The applicant has conducted outreach with the Council District 10 office, as well as 3 of the 4 neighborhood councils including the Mid-City Neighborhood Council, United Neighborhoods Neighborhood Council, and the Olympic Park Neighborhood Council. - The project was initially designed under the TOC Guidelines, but was converted to a Density Bonus due to a CPIO restriction on transitional height, which would have required the loss of units along the residential property line. - Loading is anticipated for residential use only, not commercial loading of goods.
-The code height requirements for loading will reduce the number of units on-site.
+- The site is currently a surface parking lot, and the project is proposing 100% affordable housing. - The developer is Wakeland, a non-profit developer and owner/operator of affordable housing, established in 1998.
+Previous built projects in San Diego have shown high housing retention rates, tenant participation in on-site services, and transformative care, helping residents to stabilize their health, go back to school, and gain employment. - The project will develop supportive housing for frail seniors over the age of 55 with chronic health conditions, and Program of All-Inclusive Care for the Elderly (PACE) will be offered to each resident. - The project will provide on-site case management with individual care plans, adult educational, health and wellness, and skill building classes, offer primary medical care and specialty care, prescription drug coverage, and adult day care. - The project site is located directly at a transit stop and adjacent to neighborhood amenities including churches, bakery, markets, fitness studio, and park - The applicant has conducted outreach with the Council District 8 office and Empowerment Congress Central Area Neighborhood Council. - The project was initially designed under the TOC Guidelines, but was converted to a Density Bonus due to a CPIO restriction on the Ground Floor Height.
+The 14-foot Ground Floor Height requirement of the CPIO would have required the height of the ground floor to be raised by 2 feet, which would have required the loss of units on upper levels. - The architect designed the project to break down the building massing.
+Building materials include wood paneling, stucco, and glazing.